aayyiik/aayyiik/README.md

-- 👋 Hi, I’m officaly ayik
+- 👋 Hi, I’m officialy 'ayik'
 - 👀 I’m interested in Mobile Android and Website Dev
 - 🌱 I’m currently learning Laravel dan JSP
 - 📫 How to reach me on LinkedIn